 The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-6.2 Independent auditor's report to the Gas and Electricity Markets Authority (the "Regulator") and to Western Power Distribution (East Midlands) plc (the "Company")
+Independent auditor's report to the members of Western Power Distribution (East Midlands) plc